 It is important to re-iterate the fact that not all CMEM frames are used and that CMEM cells are not populated for every bit of the 128-bit block in every CMEM frame.
 During bitstream programming, while it might appear as though all bits in the bitstream are being used to program CMEM SRAM cells, in fact, that is not the case.
 Similarly, for configuration memory read-back, the read-back data shows 0s for bits which do not have actual CMEM SRAM cells associated with them.
-As described in Bitstream File Generation Through ACE, users should rely on the ACE-generated CMEM bitmap file to identify these sections.
+As described in Speedster7t Bitstream Generation (see page 56), rely on the ACE-generated CMEM bitmap file to identify these sections.